Python-SIP/sip/doc/directives.rst

     code can choose to interpret these changes in any way.

 void \*\*sipUserStatePtr
-    This is a pointer through which the convertor can store additional state information.
+    This is a pointer through which a mapped type convertor can store additional state information.
 Any value set will be passed to the code defined by the corresponding :directive:`%ReleaseCode` directive invoked by a call to :c:func:`sipReleaseTypeUS()`.

 The handwritten code must explicitly return an ``int`` the meaning of which depends on the value of ``sipIsErr``.